Visionaries: Knights of the Magical Light: Sun Imps

 The Sun Imps are diminutive and mischievous creatures who were featured in the final episode of the animated series.
 They were imprisoned inside an underground tomb after causing much havoc during the first Age of Magic, but earthquakes have exposed the tomb over time, prompting Merklynn to send the Visionaries to rebury it.
 However, Cindarr is tricked by his fellow Darkling Lord Lexor into releasing the creatures, which leads to a frantic attempt by both factions to recapture them.

 Abraxas – the Wizard Imp.
 Merklynn attempts to stop him with various spells, only for Abraxas to turn them back onto the caster.
 He is outwitted by Merklynn with a "Capture Thyself" spell that is reversed and leads to Abraxas' capture.
 He is voiced by Neil Ross.

 Gorge – the Pig Imp.
 He has the ability to turn ground to mud and can also cause pigs to stampede.
 His weakness is gluttony, which the Visionaries later exploit by tricking him into overindulging himself.
 He is voiced by Peter Cullen.

 Growl – the Cat Imp.
 He uses sonic waves to cause landslides and break windows, and can take control of feline creatures.
 Cindarr uses his power of Destruction to recapture him.

 Knightmare – the Dream Imp.
 He can send people to sleep by hitting them on the head with a small hammer, and has the power of hypnosis.
 He is caught after being dizzied to the extent that he knocks himself out.
 He is voiced by Hal Rayle.

 Mysto – the Fish Imp.
 He can turn ground to ice and take control of fish.
 Galadria and Virulina work together in their animal forms to trap him underwater inside a treasure chest.

 Shaggy – the Hair Imp.
-His favourite trick is causing people's hair to grow rapidly and then tie them up with it, which he uses to humiliate Darkstorm.
+His favourite trick is causing people's hair to grow rapidly and then tying them up with it, which he uses to humiliate Darkstorm.
 However, he cannot use his powers if his own hair is cut, and he is consequently converged upon with oversized shaving implements.